Geethika040708/FIFA-World-Cup-2026-Excel-Dashboard/README.md

 Suggestions and feedback are always welcome.
 Thank you for taking the time to view my project!

+## 🌱 Learning Journey

+This project represents the Excel concepts I've learned so far and my effort to apply them to a complete, real-world dashboard.

+I'm excited to continue learning and building more data analytics projects in the future.

+⭐ Thank you for visiting this repository!

 ### 👩‍💻 Created by

 **Geethika**